obrucheoghene/aws-bootcamp-cruddur-2023/journal/week1.md

 Preview of port where the `frontend-react-js` container is running on
  ![frontend-react-js Container port](./assets/frontend-backend-port.png)

  d.
 I opened the address url running on port 3000 on the browser to preview the application frontend.

    ![frontend-react-js Preview ](./assets/frontend-react-js-preview.png)

+As you could have noticed in the above preview, the `frontend-react-js` has no data from the `backend-flask` This is because both of the containers are not connected yet to communicate with each other.

 ### 2. Document the Notification Endpoint for the OpenAI Document